bolodissenoura/todo-interview/potential-questions/react-core-concepts.md

 - And after version 16 of React, we have now the Hooks.
 And we use Hooks in every contexts on our application.
 - Hook is a function.
 A special function.
 We can create our own Hooks to handle with intern logics that repeats at the app and we commonly use the default Hooks created by React.
 They are `useState`, `useEffect`, `useMemo`, `useRef`, `useReducer`

+- For explain `useReducer` I made a to-do app that you can see right here: https://stackblitz.com/edit/vitejs-vite-hwitby?file=src%2FApp.jsx